 - Bill 16 grants new prerogatives to the Régie du bâtiment du Québec, particularly when it comes to building inspection.
 For example, the Régie du bâtiment du Québec would have the power to suspend work carried out by unlicensed persons, should this action prove necessary.

 - As mentioned above, Bill 16 also amends the Civil Code to reinforce additional obligations for syndicates of co-ownership, including having a building maintenance logbook and the implementation of a contingency fund study.
 The contingency fund study determines co-owners contributions to the reserve fund.

 - The new regulations in Bill 16 guarantee potential buyers key information from the syndicate prior to the potential purchase, which was not the case before.

 - The law also protects condominium buyers’ down payments and imposes financial responsibilities on developers.

 - Bill 16 also addresses various municipal aspects, such as contracts and property assessment, and clarifies zoning bylaws.Altogether, the new changes brought on by Bill 16 will considerably impact all parties involved in buying and owning condominiums.

 What is this reserve fund that is now regulated by Bill 16?

 Reserve funds, also called contingency funds in Quebec, are separate from the funds allocated to the regular maintenance of the common parts of a building.
 They provide a cushion for major renovations and repairs.
 Each month, a portion of a co-owner’s condo fees is deposited into a contingency fund to ensure that the syndicate has enough money to pay for future repairs.
-The reserve fund is intended to be used only for major repairs of common areas and replacement of common components, not for their regular maintenance.
+The reserve fund is intended only for major repairs of common areas and replacement of common components, not for regular maintenance.